goadesign/model/examples/json/README.md

 # JSON Model Example

-This example `model` package contains a valid DSL definition of a simple software system that makes use of the `Endpoint` and `Call` DSLs.
+This example `model` package contains a valid DSL definition of a simple software system that makes use of the `Endpoint` and `Calls` DSLs.
 The main function in the `main` package serializes the underlying model as JSON and prints it to standard output.